mustaq712/task-man/README.md

 cd backend
 npm install
 Environment Variables
-Create a .env file in the backend directory and add the following environment variables:
+Create a .env file in the backend directory and add the following environment variables

-env

 MONGO_URI=your_mongo_db_connection_string
 JWT_SECRET=your_jwt_secret